How to Learn and Master New Teamfight Tactics Team Comps

 New comps can be quite jarring to play as it’ll feel like learning the game all over again.
 So here are a few main things to keep in mind when playing a new comp.

-1. Know which items you’re targeting
+1. Know the purpose of items

 If you are learning a new comp, chances are that you are reading a guide that already has optimal items for you to build.
-While this will be very helpful to follow, don’t always follow the guide precisely.
+While this will be very helpful to follow, you don’t always follow the guide precisely.

 In situations like these, you should experiment with different items and see what results you get.
 Maybe you are able to find other items that are also strong, or maybe you fail and your team is nowhere near as strong.